Christopher R. Cooper: Noteworthy cases

-In 2015, Cooper heard a petition for a preliminary injunction filed by the Committee of 100 on the Federal City, which sought to block CSX Transportation's reconstruction of the Virginia Avenue Tunnel in Southeast Washington, D.C..
+In 2015, Cooper heard a petition for a preliminary injunction filed by the Committee of 100 on the Federal City, which sought to block CSX Transportation's reconstruction of the Virginia Avenue Tunnel in Southeast Washington, D.C.
 Cooper denied the petition.

 In 2016, Cooper issued a decision in a racial discrimination case brought against Airbnb.
 Cooper granted the company's motion to compel arbitration based on a mandatory arbitration clause in the website's terms of use.

+In 2021, Cooper dismissed a defamation suit filed by Giorgi Rtskhiladze, a U.S. citizen born in the Republic of Georgia.
+Rtskhiladze is a friend of Donald Trump's former lawyer Michael Cohen.
+Rtskhiladze was unhappy with the way he was portrayed in Footnote 112 in the Mueller report, so in 2020 he sued Robert Mueller, and Cooper dismissed the case.

+In 2024, Cooper held veteran reporter Catherine Herridge in civil contempt for refusing to reveal her source.
+Saying that Dr. Chen's need for the information overcame Ms. Herridge's First Amendment protections.
+This has been widely criticized by journalists and First Amendment advocates.

+In February 2025, Cooper denied a temporary restraining order in a lawsuit filed by a federal employees' union challenging mass firings of federal employees by the Trump administration, allowing the firings to proceed.

 Personal life

 Cooper is African-American.
 Cooper is married to Amy Jeffress, a former Justice Department official and national security counselor to former United States Attorney General Eric Holder.